Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 The Philippine business environment is highly personalized.
-Business matters are always best dealt with on a face-to-face basis in a warm, polite, and pleasant atmosphere.
-Filipinos often prefer an atmosphere of calm and restraint, avoid direct confrontation, and typically offer a polite reply coupled with a smile rather than outright negative feedback to the other party’s ideas.
-A “yes” may mean several things, not always affirmative.
+Business matters are customarily held face-to-face and Filipinos often prefer an atmosphere of calm and restraint, avoid confrontation, and typically offer a polite reply coupled with a smile rather than outright negative feedback to the other party’s ideas.
+A “yes” may mean several things, but not always affirmative.

-As a show of respect and acknowledgement of certain social hierarchies, Filipinos usually address people by their titles (for example, Architect Cruz, Attorney Jose, Dr. Romero), although most contacts will quickly insist on using a more informal approach (such as addressing them by their nicknames) after the initial introductions.
-When dealing with high-ranking government and military officials, it is best to address them by their formal titles (e.g., Secretary Flores, General Alfonso, Director Santos, Admiral Lopez, etc.).
+As a show of respect and acknowledgment of certain social hierarchies, Filipinos customarily address individuals by their professional titles (Attorney, Doctor, Engineer).
+After initial introductions, most business contacts insist on using a more informal approach including the use of nicknames.
+When dealing with high-ranking government and military officials, it is best to address them by their formal titles.

-Meetings do not necessarily start promptly, so allow for delays due to traffic, inclement weather, prior engagements or last-minute changes in the schedule or itinerary, especially when meeting with VIPs or high-ranking officials.
-If a Filipino client is running late for an appointment, their assistant or the individual will typically personally call or advise if he or she is on their way.
-Video conferencing and online meetings are becoming popular and widely used means of conducting business meetings.
+Meetings do not necessarily start promptly, so allow for delays due to traffic, inclement weather, prior engagements, or last-minute changes.
+If a Filipino client runs late for an appointment, their assistant or the individual will typically personally call or advise if they are on their way.

-Handing out business cards (preferably bearing your position or title) is standard practice, although the way the cards are exchanged tends to be rather informal as compared with other Asian cultures.
-It is common for government contacts/government agencies to use Gmail or yahoo accounts as their primary or alternate business email address.
-If a Filipino contact gives you a personal number (home or mobile phone) aside from what is indicated on the business card, it is usually an invitation to call, and is a good sign for establishing cordial relations.
+Handing out business cards (preferably bearing your position or title) is a standard practice.
+However, the way the cards are exchanged tends to be relatively informal compared to other Asian cultures.
+It is common for government contacts/government agencies to use Gmail or Yahoo accounts as their primary or alternate business email address.